pprados/virtual-dataframe/README.md

 You can use the `VDF_MODE` variable, to update some part of code, between the selected backend.

 It's not always easy to write a code *compatible* with all scenario, but it's possible.
-After this effort, it's possible to compare the performance about the differents technologies.
+After this effort, it's possible to compare the performance about the differents technologies, or propose a component, compatible with differents contexts.

 ## API